ShvetsovMakar/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe ✏️

-This game is made to practice C++ basics
+This game is made to practice C++ basics.

 ### Rules
 - You are playing as "X" so you get to make the first move.
 To make a move you need to input row and column of the cell you want to capture.